What Is Proactive Hazard Management

 At the beginning of this process, explain to the accountable executive the importance of the proactive hazard identification and risk analysis process.
 Furthermore, stress that all operational department heads take part in the process and manage the areas under their control.

-If you distribute the documentation workload required in the hazard identification and risk analysis processes, you are having a team eat the elephant instead of having to rely upon the imperfect judgment of the safety manager, who may or may not have operational experience.
+If you distribute the documentation workload required in the hazard identification and risk analysis processes, you have a team eat the elephant instead of having to rely upon the imperfect judgment of the safety manager, who may or may not have operational experience.

 Your chances of long-term success in this area of your SMS activity are increased tremendously when tackling the hazard register as a group.
 I always recommend to safety managers that they train the department heads on how to identify and document their hazards in the company's aviation risk management software.